ARTICLES

 There were also several shooting galleries and pinball games.

-The "Shimaenaga (long-tailed tit) lottery" also stood out.
+The "Shimaenaga Kuji" (long-tailed tit lottery) also stood out.

-At 10:00 AM on June 14, when the stalls opened, there were only a few people, but it quickly became incredibly crowded!
-It seemed particularly busy because it was the first day and a Sunday, but the popularity of the Sapporo Festival is truly amazing.
+At 10:00 a.m. on June 14, when the stalls opened, there were only a few people, but it quickly became incredibly crowded!
+It seemed especially busy because it was the first day and a Sunday, but the popularity of the Sapporo Festival is truly amazing.

 What about the haunted house?
 A look at the attractions

-In the Jiyu Hiroba (Freedom Square) near the Sapporo Nakajima Sports Center, attractions like the haunted house are gathered again this year.
+In the Jiyu Hiroba (Freedom Plaza) near the Sapporo Nakajima Sports Center, attractions like the haunted house are gathered again this year.

-Two air domes to please both dog and cat lovers.
+Two air domes that will please both dog and cat lovers.

-And the iconic "Haunted House," a signature attraction of the Sapporo Festival.
-The square lined with all these attractions was a spectacular sight.
+And the iconic "Haunted House" of the Sapporo Festival.
+The plaza lined with all these attractions was a spectacular sight.

-Now, let's introduce the food we actually tried!
-Many stalls sell the same type of items, so please use the prices as a reference.
+Now, let's introduce the food I actually tried!
+Many stalls sell the same type of items, so please use the prices as just one example.

 A classic for Hokkaido residents, the sugar-coated "French Dog" (350 yen).